 Neurology Matters in Couples Therapy are the training courses for you!

 Get trained.
 Get certified.
 Get recommended on AANE's website.

 Online comprehensive training courses that teach couples therapists how to effectively treat neurodiverse couples in therapy.

 Be a part of this groundbreaking opportunity and the growing field of neurodiverse couples therapy.

 Earn up to 10 CE credits - Psychologists, Social Workers, Professional Counselors, and Marriage and Family Therapists, learn more about available CE credit!

-TRAINING 101: Fundamentals of Working with Neurodiverse Couples in Therapy is a 10 hour self-paced online course that you can access from anywhere, from your computer, tablet, or smartphone.
-Developed by Grace Myhill, MSW (read more about Grace), this comprehensive training teaches you how to recognize, understand, and treat neurodiverse couples by viewing couples through a neurological lens to understand the impact that the couple's neurological differences have on their relationship.
+TRAINING 101: Fundamentals of Working with Neurodiverse Couples in Therapy is a 10 hour, self-paced online course that you can access by computer, tablet, or smartphone.
+Developed by Grace Myhill, MSW (read more about Grace), this comprehensive training teaches you how to recognize, understand, and treat neurodiverse couples.
+By viewing couples through a neurological lens, you will see the impact that the couple's neurological differences have on their relationship.
 Learn by listening to expert lectures, intimate interviews with neurodiverse couples, and insights from a panel of therapists who work with neurodiverse couples.
 Downloadable PDFs of tools, tips, and additional resources are yours to keep.

 These courses are inspired by the many voices of neurodiverse couples who invite you into their lives and share their experiences and their insights about the strengths and challenges of being in a neurodiverse relationship.